-This story started the National Gallery where we visited recently.
-During our last visit to the Gallery I came across this beautiful and interesting work there, called The Virgin and Child Enthroned, with Saints.
-It’s pretty big, about five feet tall in height, and apparently restored not so long ago, it was all shining and full of details.
+This story started in the National Gallery that we recently visited.
+During this visit I came across this beautiful and interesting work called The Virgin and Child Enthroned, with Saints (see the picture above).
+It’s a fairly large triptych, about 150 cm tall and more than 2m wide with open wings.
+Apparently it was restored not so long ago, as it was all shining and full of intricate details.

-I didn’t manage to see all of them back then (and there), spending not much more that the notorious 27.2 seconds near the painting (allegedly, the average time spent by a visitor world-wise per art work).
-Plus, it was not allowed to take pictures in the Gallery (my usual way of exploring the paintings in the museum is by taking pictures of very small fragments of the works; by doing so, I am somehow forcing myself to look at the details).
+I didn’t manage to explore all these details back there, also because of spending not much more that the notorious 27.2 seconds near every painting (allegedly, the average time we spent per art work).
+Plus, it was not allowed to take pictures in the Gallery (my usual way of exploring the paintings in the museums is by taking pictures of very small fragments of the works and looking at them more carefully later).
+It was not possible in this case, alas.

-The name of the master – Jan de Beer – did not say anything to me then, so I just noted it down, to explore later.
+The name of the master – Jan de Beer – did not say anything to me then back then, so I just noted it down and decided to learn more about this works later.

-I saw similar ‘dolphins’ in several other works, too – to only realize that I know nothing about their symbolism (and therefore need to learn more, somehow).
+I saw similar ‘dolphins’ in several other works, too – to only realize that I know nothing about their symbolism (and therefore need to learn more too, somehow).

-I later also found mirror-like elements in this work, too:
+But later and in the vicinity of these ‘dolphins’ I also found some mirror-like elements in this work:

-The pillars of the throne are made of glass, or crystals of some sort, and reflect something like a window in them.
-This seems to be a bit strage, because the whole scene happen outdoor, so to speak, and there shouldn’t be any windows in the vicinity.
+The pillars of the throne are made of glass, or crystals of some sort, and reflect something resembling a window in them.
+This seems to be a bit strange, because the whole scene happens outdoor, so to speak, and there shouldn’t be any windows in the vicinity.

 In one of the glass balls (beads?) on the right we see something like a face; it would be great if this is the case, because it would be the only self-portrait of the artist known.